rolancon/confetti/README.md

 meaning someone unspecified eats food.

-A triple itself can be part of another triple by stringing them together with dots (preferable separated by spaces), or by breaking them up over multiple lines using the backslash **\\** newline escape and a section header, below which triples are strung together with slashes on separate lines.
+A triple itself can be part of another triple by stringing them together with dots (preferable separated by spaces), or by breaking them up over multiple lines using the backslash **\\** newline escape and a section header, below which triples are formed reusing the subject in the section header.
 Using a combination of triples with blank nodes we can combine them in creative ways, such as:

     -.named.alice . knows . \
      [-]
-     /
      named.bob
-     /
      who-knows . -.named.eve

 By replacing the hyphen with _someone_, and repeating the _[-]_, this reads as the following sentence: